run-llama/llama_index/docs/community/integrations/fleet_libraries_context.md

 # Fleet Context Embeddings - Building a Hybrid Search Engine for the Llamaindex Library

+In this guide, we will be using Fleet Context to download the embeddings for LlamaIndex's documentation and build a hybrid dense/sparse vector retrieval engine on top of it.

+<br><br>

 ## Pre-requisites
 ``` python
 !pip install llama-index